sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

     There are three interesting things happening here:

-    1. We added a comment between double quotes under the rule name.
+    1. We added a comment between double quotes under the rule name (L2-7).
 In Python, it is called a docstring.
 While it is not mandatory, it is good practice (and very recommended) to write docstrings to explain what a rule does, what are its inputs, outputs, parameters...
     1. We used the `{sample}` wildcards twice in output paths (L12-13).
 This is because we prefer to have all files from a single sample in the same directory
-    1. We used a backslash `\` at the end of L16-17 to split a very long command in smaller lines.
+    1. We used a backslash `\` at the end of L18-19 to split a very long command in smaller lines.
 This is purely 'cosmetic' but it avoids very long lines that are painful to read, understand and debug...

 **Exercise:** If you had to run the workflow by specifying only one output, what command would you use?

 ??? success "Answer"
     To process the sample `highCO2_sample1`, for example, you would use:
     ```sh
-    snakemake -c 1 -p results/highCO2_sample1/highCO2_sample1_atropos_trimmed_1.fastq
+    snakemake -c 1 -p --sdm=apptainer results/highCO2_sample1/highCO2_sample1_atropos_trimmed_1.fastq
     ```

-    You don't need to ask for the two outputs of the rule: asking only for one will still trigger execution, but the workflow will complete without errors if and only if **both** outputs are present.
+    * You don't need to ask for the two outputs of the rule: asking only for one will still trigger execution, but the workflow will complete without errors if and only if **both** outputs are present.
 Like with [intermediary files](2_introduction_snakemake.md#chaining-rules), this property also helps reducing the number of targets to write in the snakemake command used to execute the workflow!
+    * Do not forget to add `--sdm=apptainer`, otherwise Snakemake will not pull the image and the command will be executed in the default environment (which will most likely lead to a crash).
+Don't worry if the first execution is somewhat slow: Snakemake has to download the image.
+The next ones will be much faster as the images are cached

 ### Creating a rule to map trimmed reads onto a reference genome